serverless/post-scheduler/README.md

 1. A github webhook fires when pull requests are updated.

-2. If the pull request comment has the `schedule(MM/DD/YYYY H:MM pm)` pattern in it and the person is a collaborator on the project, the post gets scheduled
+2. If the pull request comment has a comment matching `schedule(MM/DD/YYYY H:MM pm)` and the person is a collaborator on the project, the post gets scheduled for you.

 3. A serverless cron job runs every hour to check if a post is ready to be published

-4. When the post is ready to be published, the cron function automatically merges the branch into `master`
+4. When the post is ready to be published, the cron function automatically merges the branch into `master` and your site, if you have CI/CD built in, will redeploy itself.

-Thats it!
+**Magic**

 ## Install Instructions